taylo2allen/WordCount/README.txt

 If better is ease of coding and debugging, trees are better in our opinion.
 It was easier to visualize what the data should be with trees compared to the hash table.
-Due to the plethora of visualization tools online and the ablility to manipulate the data on paper.
+Due to the plethora of visualization tools online and the ability to manipulate the data on paper.

 6) Are there cases in which a particular data structure performs really well or badly in the correlator?
 Enumerate the cases for each data structure.

+No implementation seemed to have a significant difference in the correlator than in WordCount

 7) Give a one to two paragraph explanation of whether or not you think Bacon wrote Shakespeare's plays based on the data you collected.
 No fancy statistical analysis here.

 8) What did you enjoy about this assignment?
 What did you hate?
 Could we have done anything better?